arzartden/frontend-project-lvl2/README.md

 ### Description

-**Difference Calculator** is a program that determines the difference between two data structures.
+**Difference Generator** is a program that determines the difference between two data structures.
 This is a popular task, for which there are many online services, for example [http://www.jsondiff.com](http://www.jsondiff.com/).
 A similar mechanism is used when outputting tests or when automatically tracking changes in configuration files.

   **Utility Features**: